hakimsaifee/stock-invoice-manager/README.md

-# stock-invoice-manager
+Spring Boot and JavaFX

-Developed using Spring Boot + Spring Data + JavaFX + maven.
+Developed using Spring Boot,JavaFX.

-SIM(Stock and Invoice Manager) is an software developed for Inventory Management and Invoce Generation.
+SIM(Stock and Invoice Manager) is an developed for Inventory Management and Invoce Generation.

 Features :
 - Barcode Scanning ablility.